 How to make sure you're not supporting puppy farmers like these

-We're thrilled that the Government has, in recent years, introduced new legislation to crackdown on puppy farming here in England and is now investigating how to stop puppy imports.
+We're thrilled that the Government has, in recent years, introduced new legislation to crack down on puppy farming here in England and is now investigating how to stop puppy imports.
 We'll continue to tackle the illicit puppy trade on the frontline, and it's also important that we educate buyers so that they can make informed decisions when searching for and buying puppies.

-Buying a puppy is a minefield but there are steps you can take to help protect yourself as well as dog welfare.
+Buying a puppy is a minefield but there are steps you can take to help protect yourself as well as your dog's welfare.
 Firstly, we'd always encourage families to consider adopting instead of buying a puppy.
 We have thousands of dogs available for rehoming every year including all different breeds, ages, shapes and sizes!

 Avoid being tricked by a puppy farmer